Gum Health & Periodontics

 In the advanced stages of gum disease, the teeth lose more support as the gums, bone, and periodontal ligament continue to deteriorate.

-Without intervention, the affected teeth will become very loose and may even fall out.
+Without intervention, the affected teeth may become very loose and may even fall out.
 Moderate to severe bone loss may also occur.

 Periodontal treatment methods depend on the type and severity of the disease.
-If the disease is caught in the early stages, preventative therapy will be recommended.
+If the disease is caught in the early stages, preventative therapy may be recommended.

-Otherwise, your treatment will fall into one of the following categories:
+Otherwise, your treatment may fall into one of the following categories:

 Non-surgical gum therapy (scaling and root planning) may be sufficient to reverse milder forms of gum disease.